 Mensa IQ Test: General Information

-The Mensa IQ test is a standardised and phased test which is supervised by a psychologist, and which is primarily aimed at finding gifted people.
-Results equal to or greater than the 98% percentile grant the right to be part of the Mensa organization. (www.mensa.lu and www.mensa.org) This test does not contain any question on general culture.
+The Mensa IQ test is a standardized and multi-phase test which is supervised by a psychologist, and which is primarily aimed at finding gifted people.
+A score greater than or equal to that of 98% of the population confers you the right to become a member of Mensa (www.mensa.lu and www.mensa.org).
+This test does not contain any question on general culture.
 It rather tests the logical and mathematical skills and abilities (the speed of information processing, analysis and synthesis , attention to detail, etc..).
-If the candidate has not reached the score needed for a Mensa.lu membership, he has the right to take the test another time for free.
+If the candidate fails to obtain the required score to become a member of Mensa Luxembourg, he may try the test a second time free of charge.

-This test is proposed twice a year by Mensa Luxembourg.
+This test is organized twice a year by Mensa Luxembourg.
 The date and place can be found on this site, in the yellow box on top of each page.
+It is not necessary to register in advance for the Mensa IQ test for adults and young people over 10 years old.

-This test is intended for children aged from 6.5 to 9.5 years on the day of the test.
-Children which are older than 9 years take the adult test.
+This test is intended for children aged from 6 to 10 years on the day of the test.
+Children which are older than 10 years may take, on request, the adult test.

 - Last name and first name,